crdoconnor/strictyaml/docs/why-not/toml.md

 flt2 = 3.1415
 string = "hello"
 ```

+Programmers will feel at home maintaining this, but non programmers tend to find the
+difference between "1.5" and 1.5 needlessly confusing.

 StrictYAML does not require quotes around any value to infer a data type because the
 schema is assumed to be the single source of truth for type information: